alexandernicholson/certnow/README.md

 This is a simple bash script which uses Certbot to generate a wildcard certificate for a domain and upload it to AWS Secrets Manager.
 It uses DNS validation via Route 53 for the domain.

-By default, if you do not use a wildcard domain, BuyPass will be used as the CA. Otherwise, Let's Encrypt will be used.
-The certificate will be valid for 90 days if using Let's Encrypt, or 180 days if using BuyPass.
+By default, Let's Encrypt will be used.
+The certificate will be valid for 90 days if using Let's Encrypt.

 We recommend running this script via Airflow, a cron job, or other serverless infrastructure options to keep your certificate up to date.